pixelandtonic/craft-fixfks/README.md

 5. Upload dumpfks.php to your web server and access it with your browser.
 6. Click the “Dump FKs for Craft X.Y.Z” button.
+7. Once the dump has been created, you can delete the database created in step 2, and the `'fresh'` environment config created in step 3.
-7. Upload fixfks.php to your web server and access it with your browser.
+8. Upload fixfks.php to your web server and access it with your browser.
-8. Click the “Restore missing FKs” button at the bottom of the report.
+9. Click the “Restore missing FKs” button at the bottom of the report.

 Once the script is finished, your database should all set.

-If you had to create your own foreign key dump (steps 2-6), please submit a pull request with the new file, or send it to support@buildwithcraft.com.
+If you had to create your own foreign key dump (steps 2-7), please submit a pull request with the new file, or send it to support@buildwithcraft.com.
 Thank you!

 [multi-environment config]: http://buildwithcraft.com/docs/multi-environment-configs